 HorizonPeripheralsClient installer – A light-weighted diagnosis plugin to be installed on Horizon Windows client machine

-Notice:

-We only support windows client and windows agent for device diagnosis in the current scope.

 Generally, there are two ways to deploy the services and components in your Horizon environment.

-ionWe have set up a local web service (djintelligence.eng.vmware.com) for VMware internal users.
-If you are inside VMware corporate network, you can skip the web ova deployment part.
-O install the HorizonPeripheralsagent and HorizonPeripheralsclient is sufficient.
+Skip the web OVA deployment part if you are inside VMware corporation network.
+We have set up a local web service (djintelligence.eng.vmware.com) for VMware internal users.
+So if you are inside VMware corporate network, you can skip the web OVA deployment part.
+It is sufficient to only install the HorizonPeripheralsAgent and HorizonPeripheralsClient.
 Follow the installation guides starting from HorizonPeripheralsAgent Install Guide.

-of theationIf you are external customer and users, you need to setup the web ova server and install the HorizonPeripheralsclient and HorizonPeripheralsAgent programs in your local environment following the guides below.
+Setup all of the three components if you are outside VMware corporation network.
+If you are external customer and users, you need to setup the web OVA server and install the HorizonPeripheralsClient and HorizonPeripheralsAgent programs in your local environment following the guides below.

-Web OVA deployment guide
+Web OVA Deployment Guide

+How to Install

 Download the web OVA file to your local machine.
-The ova file is compatible with VSphere 6.5 and later version.
-Login a VCenter or VSphere admin console， follow the deploy OVF template workflow to import the ova into your FvSphere guidePlease special and
+The OVA file is compatible with vSphere 6.5 and later version.
+Follow the general workflow to deploy the OVA template.
+You can refer to vSphere guide.
+Please pay special attention to below steps and values.

 In the Select storage page, choose a valid datastore and Thin Provision for virtual disk format.